smetana/assert_value_elixir/README.md

 ```

 And in the future when you update your page content all you need to do
-is accept new diff to update the test.
+is accept the new diff to update the test.

 ### Reuse